Best daily deals

 If you’re looking for a decent set of noise canceling cans but don’t want to shell out the top-tier headphones, the Sony WH-CH720N is a good in-between option.
 They feel a bit plasticky, but they have a tight clamping force to stay in place without being uncomfortable.
 One of the benefits of getting a product from a top brand like Sony is that you get access to the Sony Headphones Connect, which unlocked features like listening modes, DSEE (Sony’s digital signal processing), Sony 360 Reality Audio analysis of your ears, equalizer, codec selection, and adaptive listening mode.

-The ANC performance is respectable and could have easily been considered top-tier a couple of years ago.
-We did find the frequency response to be a bit wonky, however, which you can read more about in our full review.
-But overall, you also get a solid battery life of around 40 hours, a perfectly usable microphone, and wired to Bluetooth listening for less than $150.
+The ANC’s performance is respectable and could have easily been considered top-tier a couple of years ago.
+However, we did find the frequency response to be a bit wonky, which you can read more about in our full review.
+Overall, you also get a solid battery life of around 40 hours, a perfectly usable microphone, and wired to Bluetooth listening for less than $150.

 Sony WH-CH720N